ricardobalk/ricardobalk.nl/content/blog/javascript/loops-transformations-accumulators.md

 **Angular:**

-Angular works a bit differently, due to ...

 Assuming you already have an Angular application, you can follow these steps to create the "HierarchicalList" component and render the hierarchical list:

 **Generate the "HierarchicalList" Component:**